Joseph Saxton

 Joseph Saxton (March 22, 1799 – October 26, 1873) was an American inventor, watchmaker, machinist, and photographer from Pennsylvania.
-A daguerrotype taken by Saxton in 1839 is one of the oldest surviving photographs taken in the United States.
+A daguerreotype taken by Saxton in 1839 is one of the oldest surviving photographs taken in the United States.

 Early life

 Saxton was born in Huntingdon, Pennsylvania, and first entered as an apprentice to a watchmaker when he was twelve years old.
 Saxton was the son of a Mr. Saxton, a mechanic, and Elizabeth Ashbaugh, daughter of John Ashbaugh Sr.

 Career

 Philadelphia

 In 1817, aged 18, Joseph Saxton moved to Philadelphia, where he found employment as a watchmaker, engraver, and apprentice in the machine shop of Isaiah Lukens.
 During this time, he made his first inventions: a machine for cutting the teeth of marine chronometer wheels and an escapement and compensating pendulum for clocks.
 He also helped Lukens with the construction of a clock for the newly rebuilt steeple of the Independence Hall.

 In 1884, an anecdote about Saxton's apprenticeship was published by George Escol Sellers, who worked with him in Lukens' shop:"From the time of Saxton's coming to Philadelphia we were intimate and warm friends until his death.
 The first summer vacation of Lukens' after Saxton commenced to work with him, his shop was not closed as usual, but Saxton was left in charge, "to tinker," as Lukens said, with anything he liked.
 He planned, and was making for himself a cane gun.
 My elder brother and myself each concluded to make one ...
 I was in his shop beside Saxton doing that little job, when Lukens, who had unexpectedly returned from his summer trip, came in.
 He looked at, and asked what I was doing.
 On examining the plan, he suggested some slight alterations.
 Saxton showed his gun that was completed.
 He had worked out the plan himself and Lukens was greatly pleased with its simplicity."